-General funds are an important component providing additional financial resilience to the Foundation and includes all funds that are not required to be maintained by the Endowment Foundation in perpetuity, restricted in use, or to be disbursed at times prescribed by the donor.
-They include a mix of bequests and lifetime unrestricted gifts.
+General funds are an important component providing additional financial resilience to the Foundation.
+They include funds that are not required to be maintained by the Endowment Foundation in perpetuity, restricted in use, or to be disbursed at times prescribed by the donor.
 General funds may be distributed to The National Ballet of Canada on a current basis.